at-wat/terraform-provider-aws-v4.67-memory-usage/README.md

 ## Background

-Memory consumption of terraform-provider-aws has been increased for >30% since v4.67.0.
+Memory consumption of terraform-provider-aws has increased by >30% since v4.67.0.
-It significantly increases memory usage especially when using multiple provider configurations.
+It significantly increases memory usage, especially when using multiple provider configurations.

 ## Reproduction